guillaume-philippon/slam-v2-cli/README.md

 Quick start
 ===========

-SLAM use composed by plugin, each one provide access to some configuration part
+SLAM is composed of several plugins, each one managing part of the SLAM information:

 - domains: access to DNS domain (like example.com)
 - networks: access to IP network (like 192.168.0.0/24)
 - hardware: access to hardware inventory (physical machine)
-- hosts: a host is a combo of domains / networks and hardware.
+- hosts: a host is a combination of domains / networks and hardware.

-each plugin have a standard set of actions
+Each plugin have a standard set of actions:

 - create: to create a new item (domain, network, hardware, host)
 - delete: to delete a item